Sally Hayes has over 25 years of experience volunteering and working in the non-profit sector.

 Select your letter recipients carefully.
 Be thoughtful when deciding which of your friends and colleagues to ask for support.
 Be mindful of your friends’ personal circumstances when you’re developing your prospect list.
 Are they in a position to give at this time?
 Or are they experiencing unexpected hardship, illness or other bad news at the moment?
 Also, be mindful of your friends' personal beliefs and affiliations.
 Would it be appropriate to ask a friend who is an outspoken atheist to support a religious organization?

 Be authentic, but keep your appeal letter classy and professional.
 Leave the gimmicks, stunts and spectacle to professional comedians and seasoned marketing teams.
 You don't need to humiliate yourself, put yourself in harm's way or spark a controversy to get attention.
 Don't oversell yourself or make bold and unrealistic claims about what you are willing to do to raise money for a cause you feel strongly about.

-Avoid sending out a mass donation solicitation.
+Write to one person at a time.
 Invite one person at a time to support your cause instead of sending out a blanket fundraising appeal.
 Charities send out unsolicited blanket appeal letters all the time.
 That’s because they can’t possibly build one-to-one intimate relationships with each of their prospective donors.
 You, on the other hand, have the time to personalize each of your letters because, unlike the charity with 10,000 names on its mailing list, you're working on a much smaller scale.
 It's easier for you to assess whether your friends are ready and willing to give.